-Protects the aesthetic and visual character of the land directly adjacent to roadway corridors.
+Protects and improves the aesthetic and visual character of the land directly adjacent to roadway corridors.

-The Gateway Corridor place type is an overlay place type that will add flexibility to the underlying place type.
+The Gateway Corridor place type is an overlay place type that adds conditions to the underlying place type.
 The underlying place type continues to be a compatible use with an emphasis on creating a positive visual experience along the corridor while providing for continued safe and efficient use of the roadway.